Ingestion

 Stream Storage Architecture

-All ingested data is stored in dedicated stream collections that preserve the original format while adding essential metadata.
+All ingested data is stored in the stream_data table within each workspace's tenant database, preserving the original format while adding essential metadata.

 Data Storage Principles